Home & Community Care Services-PYP

 - Carpet bowls

-The Property Maintenance service is available to help clients maintain a safe and secure home environment.
-Property maintenance staff evaluate the extent of repairs or maintenance work required.
+The Property Maintenance service ensures clients maintain a safe and secure home environment.
+Property maintenance staff evaluate the extent of maintenance work required.
 Materials required for tasks to be carried out are provided/purchased by the client.

 Tasks may include but are not limited to: